This house is also described in advert no 4289166.

 The lovely west-facing garden is an idyllic place to relax and enjoy the view, with stunning sunsets over the mountains.
 Planted with roses, honeysuckle and clematis, it is a magical spot in all seasons; you are most welcome to use its abundant herbs in your cooking, and help yourselves to raspberries, rhubarb and salad when available.
 There is a shaded paved area ideal for preparing and enjoying your barbecue.
 Miramont has communal parking.

-Wood, electicity, taxe de sejour are included; sheets & towels, (£12 per person per week) and final cleaning (£50 for the 2 bedrooms option, £40 for 1 bedroom ) are an extra.
+Wood, electicity, taxe de sejour are included; sheets & towels, (£15 per person per week) and final cleaning (£50 for the 2 bedroom option, £40 for 1 bedroom ) are an extra.

 Payment is made via the holiday-lettings booking system.
-A deposit of 25% will be charged on reservation, the balance to be paid 4 weeks before arrival.
+A deposit of 25% will be charged on reservation, the balance to be paid 6 weeks before arrival.
+The damage deposit is requested by Holidaylettings at the same time as the balance and will be refunded after your stay.

-During medium, low (and occasionally high) season, lehgth of stay and changeover day are flexible, so please let us know if you have special requirements.
+During very high and high seasons, changeover day is Saturday, minimum stay 1 week .
+During mid and low seasons, weekend, short stays, and durations other than a week are very welcome and changeover day is flexible, so please let us know if you have special requirements.
 Please do contact us for further information and rates for shorter stays.

 Arrival is 16.00h -19.00h; if later please contact us so that we can make arrangements to welcome you accordingly.